Disputing a Notice of Civil Penalty

-If you submit the Written Dispute In Lieu of Hearing form, you must also provide supporting documentation/and or evidence such a bill of sale for the vehicle or police report.
+If you submit a written dispute, you must also provide supporting documentation/and or evidence such a bill of sale for the vehicle or police report.

 How does a written dispute work?

-The administrative judge reviews evidence presented by the Toll Enforcement Office, which may include the civil penalty, toll bill(s) or other evidence such as photographs or documents.
-Because the Toll Enforcement Office initiated the case against you, it holds the burden of proof, so the information it provides will be reviewed first.
+The administrative judge reviews evidence presented by the Toll Enforcement Office, which may include the civil penalty, toll bills or other evidence such as account notes.

-Next, the hearing officer reviews the package of evidence presented by you.
-You may submit your own written testimony on the document enclosed with your notice of hearing by mail.
+Next, the judge reviews evidence presented by you.
+You may submit your own written testimony on the document enclosed with your written dispute.
 You also may attach the written testimony of witnesses and/or attach other evidence such as photos or vehicle title transfer.

-Your documents must be received by the Toll Enforcement Office prior to the expiration of the 20 days in which you must either pay or dispute.
+Your documents must be received by the Toll Enforcement Office by the due date listed on your civil penalty.
 Make sure to sign the bottom of your written testimony and keep a copy of all documents sent.

 How is a decision reached?

-The administrative judge will render a decision and issues a Final Order of Liability.
-To be deemed liable for the toll charge, by Washington state law, the administrative judge must believe that after reviewing all evidence it is more likely than not that a violation has occurred.
-A copy of the Final Order will be mailed to you.
+The administrative judge will make a decision and issue a Final Order of Liability.
+A copy of the order will be mailed to you.
 A decision made in a hearing by mail cannot be appealed.

-How do I request an in person administrative hearing?
+How do I request an in person hearing?

-You must either call or come into a customer service center to request an in person hearing to contest toll violations:
+You must either call Good To Go! or visit a customer service center to request an in-person hearing: